mattermost/docs/source/deployment/ldap-group-sync.rst

 1. Navigate to **System Console > User Management > Channels**.
 2. Select **Edit** next to the team you want to configure.
 3. Ensure that **Sync Group Members** is enabled.
 4. Choose **Add Group** to add one or more groups to the team.
-If there are groups already associated to default users into the team, they will already be present.
+If there are groups already associated with default users in the team, they'll be listed.
 5. Select the arrow next to the current role in the **Roles** column to display and select the **Channel Admin** option.
 6. Repeat as needed for any other synced groups you have added.
 7. Select **Save**.